FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 The main parameter controlling the plane waves is the longest k-vector $\mathbf{G}^{max}$.
 A basis set of plane waves is then generated at fixed intervals, i.e. the secondary parameter, up to $\mathbf{G}^{max}$.
 Since the sampling is symmetric in each direction, the length, $||\mathbf{G}^{max}||$, suffices.
-By convention, most plane wave (especially PAW) codes express the vector length in energy units, which NOMAD reports as **plane-wave cutoff**,
+By convention, most plane wave (especially PAW) codes express the vector length in energy units, which NOMAD reports as ***planewave cutoff***,
 $E^{max}_{cut} = \frac{\left(\hbar ||\mathbf{G}_{cut}^{max}||\right)^2}{2m_e}$.

 <p align="center">